-- It is infrastructure necessary to support allocated development in order that development carried out is sustainable. - It is infrastructure necessary to support an approved development (proposed developments with planning permission granted) in order that development carried out is sustainable. - Is identified in the Infrastructure Delivery Framework of the Local Plans or is identified in the Neighbourhood Plan as a priority. - It represents key infrastructure (i.e. it is classified as critical or essential within the Infrastructure Delivery Framework of the Local Plan or the Neighbourhood Plan) - The bid/identification of need must demonstrate that the time of delivery for funding is correct. - It represents infrastructure detailed in the Infrastructure Funding Statement.
+- It is infrastructure necessary to support an approved development (proposed developments with planning permission granted) in order that development carried out is sustainable - Is identified in the Infrastructure Delivery Framework of the Local Plans or is identified in the Neighbourhood Plan as a priority - It represents key infrastructure (i.e. it is classified as critical or essential within the Infrastructure Delivery Framework of the Local Plan or the Neighbourhood Plan) - The bid/identification of need must demonstrate that the time of delivery for funding is correct. - It represents infrastructure detailed in the Infrastructure Funding Statement.

-Desirable Infrastructure - Will continue to be recognised in CIL spend forecasting and will be considered for bids on a case by case basis:
+Desirable Infrastructure - Will continue to be recognised in CIL spend forecasting and will be considered for bids on a case-by-case basis:

-• The provision of this infrastructure addresses a current inadequacy in infrastructure terms and the benefits of the infrastructure are clear

-- The infrastructure is identified as 'desirable' in the Local Plan or Neighbourhood Plan - Neighbourhood CIL funding has been allocated to fund the project - It would allow infrastructure to be delivered through collaborative funding with district CIL being 'the last piece of the jigsaw'
+- The provision of this infrastructure addresses a current inadequacy in infrastructure terms and the benefits of the infrastructure are clear - The infrastructure is identified as 'desirable' or a 'priority' in the Local Plan or Neighbourhood Plan - Neighbourhood CIL funding has been formally allocated to fund the project - It would allow infrastructure to be delivered through collaborative funding with District CIL being 'the last piece of the jigsaw' - The parish council could request forward funding of the NCIL element of a project where it is clear that development is approved and due to commence in the area and it would be beneficial to deliver the infrastructure in advance of receiving the full amount of CIL.

-Beneficial Infrastructure - considered on a case by case basis and must meet one of the following:
+Beneficial Infrastructure - considered on a case-by-case basis and must meet one of the following:

-- By provision of infrastructure it would unlock further opportunities within the District for housing and employment growth e.g. the relocation of a Community Centre or similar infrastructure to a new building which would be mostly funded through the sale/re-use of the land as residential or business use and there are adequate facilities in the area to serve the development. - It is infrastructure which has not previously been identified as essential or desirable in the IDF or Neighbourhood Plan, but a clear link can be identified in supporting the sustainability of the Local Plan. - It is infrastructure which addresses a recently unexpected shortfall in infrastructure or community provision accounted for as having an influence on the sustainability of a community in the Local Plan. e.g. closure of a pre-school facility and the need for a replacement.
+- By provision of infrastructure it would unlock further opportunities within the district for housing and employment growth e.g. the relocation of a Community Centre or similar infrastructure to a new building which would be mostly funded through the sale/re-use of the land as residential or business use and there are adequate facilities in the area to serve the development. - It is infrastructure which has not previously been identified as critical, essential, or desirable in the IDF or Neighbourhood Plan, but a clear link can be identified in supporting the sustainability of the Local Plan. - It is infrastructure which addresses a recently unexpected shortfall in infrastructure or community provision accounted for as having an influence on the sustainability of a community in the Local Plan. e.g. closure of a pre-school facility and the need for a replacement, or the more rapid adoption of the use of electric vehicles or other beneficial environmental infrastructure or technologies.